 1 to consider appropriate measures, when allowing the operation of stations in the mobile service using the e.i.r.p. elevation angle mask referred in resolves 5 above, to ensure the equipment is operated in compliance with this mask;

-2 to take appropriate measures, such as the examples in recognizing k), to control the number of outdoor stations in the frequency band 5 150-5 250 MHz, if implementing resolves 3 above, in order to ensure the protection of incumbent services,
+2 to take appropriate measures, such as the examples in recognizing k), to control the number of outdoor stations in the frequency band 5 150-5 250 MHz, if implementing resolves 3 above, in order to ensure the protection of incumbent services.

-invites the ITU Radiocommunication Sector

-1 to continue studies on mitigation techniques to provide protection of EESS from stations in the mobile service;

-2 to continue studies on suitable test methods and procedures for the implementation of dynamic frequency selection, taking into account practical experience.

 Reasons: Since developed at WRC-2003, no progress has been made in regard to the study item 1.
 For study item 2, as mentioned in noting part of this Resolution, it is considered to be completed by producing Report ITU-R M.2115.
 So, it is time to review whether they are still needed or can be suppressed in accordance with items 1 and 2 of resolves of Resolution 95 (Rev.WRC-19).

 MOD ACP/62A21/12

-RESOLUTION 241 (WRC-19)
+RESOLUTION 241 (rev.WRC-23)

 Use of the frequency band 66-71 GHz for International Mobile Telecommunications and coexistence with other applications of the mobile service

-The World Radiocommunication Conference (Sharm el-Sheikh, 2019),
+The World Radiocommunication Conference (Dubai, 2023),

 ...